Feyerabend/ABC80/README.md

  measurements, ...)

 I don't remember, but maybe the tape recorder was included at times.
-Disc drives were sold both from 3rd parties, and from the manufacturere origin of ABC80.
-A double disc drive unit [ABC832](https://www.abc80.net/archive/luxor/diskdrives/ABC832-flexskiveenhet-bruksanvisning.pdf) from Luxor would cost 14,000 SEK in 1982
+Disc drives were sold both from 3rd parties, and from the original manufacturer of ABC80.
+A double disc drive unit [ABC832](https://www.abc80.net/archive/luxor/diskdrives/ABC832-flexskiveenhet-bruksanvisning.pdf) from Luxor would cost 14,000 SEK in 1982, double the price of the computer itself.
-(cf. the computer would cost approx. 6,900 SEK!).

 Later on the ABC80 could be extended with other 3rd party additions such as contemporary popular 80 column cards, CP/M, and local network, which